-Letters of Intent (LOI) for Exploration Science GO proposals are due 5:00 pm PST on Monday, November 15, 2010.
+Non-binding Letters of Intent (LOI) for Exploration Science GO proposals are due 5:00 pm PDT on Friday, June 1, 2012.
 The purpose of gathering this information is to enable the SSC to identify proposal reviewers without conflicts for the Exploration Science proposal selection.
 The LOIs should be submitted as an email to the Spitzer Helpdesk (help@spitzer.caltech.edu) and should include the following information:

-- 1. Principal Investigator + Institutional Affiliation - 2.
-Co-Investigators + Institutional Affiliations - 3.
-Proposal Title - 4.
-Proposal Science Category (from the list in the Spot Proposal Submission Tool) - 5.
-Brief Abstract
+1. Principal Investigator + Institutional Affiliation

+- 2. Co-Investigators + Institutional Affiliations

+- 3. Proposal Title

+- 4. Proposal Science Category (from the list in the Spot Proposal Submission Tool)

+- 5. Estimated hours that will be requested

+- 6. Brief Abstract

-5.1.2 Primary Proposal Deadline
+5.1.2 Proposal Deadlines